YongchengYAO/CartiMorph-Toolbox/Documents/post_installation_linux.md

 sudo apt-get install matlab-support
 ```

-You will be asked to choose whether renaming old libraries provided by Matlab, choose YES.
+You will be asked to choose whether to rename old libraries provided by Matlab: choose YES.

 [<<< Back to the main document](https://github.com/YongchengYAO/CartiMorph-Toolbox)